-Dominican University River Forest, Illinois 2011 Annual Security and Fire Safety Report
+River Forest, Illinois

+2012 Annual Security and Fire Safety Report

-2011 Annual Safety Report
+2012 Annual Safety Report

 This annual safety report summarizes the elements of the campus safety program, which is administered and maintained by the Campus Safety and Security Department.
-This public disclosure is intended to inform current and prospective students and employees of the safety programs and policies in place at Dominican University, and the institution's state of readiness to detect and respond appropriately to emergencies.
+This public disclosure is intended to comply with the federal Clery Act and inform current and prospective students and employees of the safety programs and policies in place at Dominican University, and the institution's state of readiness to detect and respond appropriately to emergencies.

-This report can be viewed online at:https://jicsweb1.dom.edu/ics/icsfs/2011_ASFSR_final.pdf?target=dd016d39-9447-4d4c-8b6e-6c879d9fc987.
-Hard copies of the report are available for public review by calling 708-524-6300 or by visiting the Office of Campus Safety and Security located in the lower level of Lewis Hall.
+This report can be viewed online at: https://jicsweb1.dom.edu/ICS/icsfs/2012 ASFSR.pdf?target=6f2941d3-45ee-4fbb-9ea9-3ed9bd6b2882.
+Hard copies of the report are available by calling 708-524-6300 or by visiting the Office of Campus Safety and Security located in the lower level of Lewis Hall.
 The Campus Safety and Security office is open from Monday through Friday, 8am to 4pm excluding holidays.

-However, no community is devoid of crime.
-It is through preparedness that we can help reduce the likelihood of becoming a victim.
+While Dominican University enjoys a low crime rate, no community is immune from crimes.
+It is through preparedness that we can help reduce the likelihood of criminal acts.
 This report is intended to heighten awareness of safety issues and support continued safety at Dominican.